 Bartlesville, a very sophisticated artistic community, offered Jeanne numerous watercolor and oil painting seminars from Claude Croney, Jim Hamil and Odie McReynolds.
 After retirement to Arkansas, Jeanne continued her love of art in Oklahoma City, joining a weekly painting group lead by Judy McCombs.
 Jeanne loves to paint because it is a constant learning experience, often challenging yet very rewarding and she cherishes the shared camaraderie with fellow artists.

 Of all the hobbies I have had, painting is the one I have been able to continue into older age.
 I am sure that when I reach the pearly gates, they will find oil paint underneath my fingernails.

-Over the years Jeanne’s painting style has evolved to becoming an impressionist, using a palette knife rather than a brush.
-She primarily paint landscapes, but occasionally digresses to portraits of her 4-year-old granddaughter, her husband trout fishing and even to her Marine grandson standing on a hill overlooking the rugged Afghanistan terrain.
+Over the years Jeanne’s painting style has evolved to become an impressionist, using a palette knife rather than a brush.
+She primarily paints landscapes, but occasionally digresses to portraits of her 4-year-old granddaughter, her husband trout fishing and even to her Marine grandson standing on a hill overlooking the rugged Afghanistan terrain.